Biography: Adolph F.A. Bandelier

 In February 1880 Bandelier finally got the offer to start field work in New Mexico with Morgan.
-It was not until September 1880 however, that all of the financial, archival and personal details could be resolved and the trip could begin.
-Bandelier spent several months in Washington, DC discussing alternatives for the trip with Charles C. Rau and John Wesley Powell, while he corresponded by letter with Morgan.
+It was not until September 1880, however, that all of the financial, archival and personal details was resolved and the trip could begin.
+Bandelier spent several months in Washington, DC, discussing alternatives for the trip with Charles C. Rau and John Wesley Powell, while he corresponded by letter with Morgan.
 The major problems for Bandelier were his own zeal and naivety; these factors also hindered Bandelier on his first years of research.
-Initially Adolph had the philosophy of a librarian and not of a field scientist.
-He wanted to pursue the “cause” of establishing a connective string of evidence “from Colorado to Guatemala, and then from Bogotá to Bolivia,” and unite the whole of the American Indian cultures into one neat package.
+Initially Adolph had the philosophy of a librarian without the rigor of a field scientist.
+He wanted to pursue the “cause” of establishing a connective string of evidence “from Colorado to Guatemala, and then from Bogotá to Bolivia,” and unite the whole of the American Indian cultures into one neat anthropological package.

 Among the Indians

 On August 20, 1880 Bandelier left St. Louis for New Mexico by rail.
 He did not have to endure the long pack mule trips of his predecessors, but he did need to “go native.”
 He dove head long into the desire to understand the cultures and document the primitive native people of the Southwest.

 The plans changed, however, when Lewis Morgan announced that he could not participate in the first expedition.
 Bandelier decided that he would go ahead without Morgan, though he had never been alone on such a trip.
 Bandelier and the rest of the research party departed as scheduled.